googleapis/python-aiplatform/google/cloud/aiplatform/prediction/README.md

 # Vertex AI Prediction: User guide for Custom Prediction Routines

-**This is an Experimental release**, covered by the Pre-GA Offerings Terms of your Google Cloud Platform [Terms of Service](https://cloud.google.com/terms).
+**This is a Preview release**, covered by the Pre-GA Offerings Terms of your Google Cloud Platform [Terms of Service](https://cloud.google.com/terms).

-Experiments are focused on validating a prototype and are not guaranteed to be released.
-They are not intended for production use or covered by any SLA, support obligation, or deprecation policy and might be subject to backward-incompatible changes.
+Preview phases are not intended for production use or covered by any SLA, support obligation, or deprecation policy and might be subject to backward-incompatible changes.

 **Kindly drop us a note before you run any scale tests.**